carbon-language/carbon-lang/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl01.rst

     # This expression will compute the 40th number.
     fib(40)

-We also allow Kaleidoscope to call into standard library functions (the LLVM JIT makes this completely trivial).
+We also allow Kaleidoscope to call into standard library functions - the LLVM JIT makes this really easy.
 This means that you can use the 'extern' keyword to define a function before you use it (this is also useful for mutually recursive functions).
 For example:

 ::